-Since 2004, there have been over 500 UC PRIME medical school graduates.
-The majority of them have trained in residency programs serving designated health workforce shortage specialties (e.g., primary care, psychiatry, general surgery, emergency medicine).
-More than half have trained in primary care, over 60% of rural PRIME graduates are practicing in rural areas, and the majority of PRIME graduates are in California residency programs (nearly 70%) or are practicing in the state.
-Although most PRIME graduates are still in residency or fellowship training, over half of those who have completed their training are serving under-resourced communities (e.g., community health centers, academic teaching hospitals, hospitals or clinics that have a social mission) and report leadership experience outside of their practice setting and serving as mentors and teachers to students.
+Over 750 UC PRIME students have graduated since 2004, more than half of whom have completed residency training in primary care and in residency programs serving designated health workforce shortage specialties (e.g., primary care, psychiatry, general surgery, emergency medicine).
+UCI PRIME-Latino Community (PRIME-LC) will be entering its 20th year as a program, with 62 students enrolled in 2022-23 and a 99% graduation rate from UC Medical Schools.
+The majority of PRIME graduates (nearly 70%) are in California residency programs or are practicing in the state.

+Although most PRIME graduates are still in residency or fellowship training, over half of those who have completed their training are serving under-resourced communities8 (e.g., community health centers, academic teaching hospitals, hospitals or clinics that have a social mission) and report leadership experience outside of their practice setting and serving as mentors and teachers to students.
 These outcomes demonstrate that UC PRIME programs continue to have a substantial impact on increasing the number of UC medical school graduates who pursue careers devoted to improving the health of the underserved through leadership roles as community-engaged clinicians, educators, researchers, and social policy advocates.